mwilliamson/python-mammoth/README.md

 #### Styles

-Custom styles can be read from a file using `--styles`.
+A custom style map can be read from a file using `--style-map`.
 For instance:

-    mammoth document.docx output.html --styles=custom-styles
+    mammoth document.docx output.html --style-map=custom-style-map

-Where `custom-styles` looks something like:
+Where `custom-style-map` looks something like:

     p.AsideHeading => div.aside > h2:fresh
     p.AsideText => div.aside > p:fresh